SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Methods

+In the heterogeneous phantom simulations, the bone and lung regions were defined using standard material definitions.
+The bone insert was modelled using the Geant4 material \texttt{G4\_B-100\_BONE} with a density of 1.45 g/cm$^3$, while the lung region was modelled using the ICRP 110 reference human phantom composition with a density of 0.385 g/cm$^3$.
+These material definitions were used consistently in both the Geant4 reference simulations and the SDE model parameterisation.

-Both simulations were configured with identical parameters and tested using cubic homogeneous and heterogeneous phantoms.
-For the homogeneous phantom, a monoenergetic proton beam (energy of 100 or 150 MeV, nozzle radius of 5 mm, energy spread $\sigma_E$ of 0.1 keV and radial dispersion $\sigma_r$ of 0.05 rad) was directed perpendicularly into water, with no air gap between the source and the phantom.
-For the heterogeneous phantom, a 100 MeV proton beam with the same beam settings was used to irradiate a cubic phantom with 2 cm of bone, followed by water.
+For all cases, a monoenergetic proton beam (energy of 100 or 150 MeV, nozzle radius of 5 mm, energy spread $\sigma_E$ of 0.1 keV and radial dispersion $\sigma_r$ of 0.05 rad) was directed perpendicularly into water, with no air gap between the source and the phantom.
 The chemical compositions and densities for all materials are the same for Geant4 and the SDE model.
 For all cases, $1\times 10^6$ protons were fired per run, and dose was scored in both cases using a 3D grid of 1 mm$^3$ voxels across the irradiated volume, enabling pointwise comparison of the resulting dose distributions.
-The SDE model requires angular limits for backscatter and Rutherford events, which were both set at 0.04 rad.
+The dose in each voxel was calculated as the deposited energy divided by the local voxel mass, corresponding to dose-to-medium.
+The SDE model requires angular limits for backscatter and Rutherford events, which were set at 0.04 and 0.02 rad, respectively.
 Since the SDE model employs a fixed step length, this was set to 0.5 mm for all simulations.
 For consistency, the maximum step length in Geant4 was constrained to the same value to ensure a fair comparison in terms of time performance.
+For both simulators, the energy deposition is assigned at the step midpoint to minimise bias in regions of steep gradients.